Russia is amazing, but you’ll need a visa to enjoy its myriad of sights!

 - Ministry of Foreign Affairs reference number

-The current price is a bit more than £16 per visa invitation.
-I did a quick test and it costs £16.65 at the time of writing this article.
+The current price is a bit higher compared to Russia Support and is £14.90 at the moment of writing this article.

-Like with Russia Support, let’s see the steps below:
+Like with Russia Support, let’s see each of the steps below:

 Like with Russia Support, you just have to fill in the information from your invitation in your visa application (more about this below).
 The important bits of info are: